 5. I’m sorry I said you aren’t a “real mom.”

 I know you’re a mom.
 You are.
 A stepmom is a mom.
 But I don’t think anyone really understands the otherworldly connection a mother has to her child until she births one of her own.
 It’s supernatural.
 Animalistic.
-And sometimes when I voice my feelings, and you tell me you don’t understand, my only explanation for those feelings are that otherworldly love and emotion.
+And sometimes when I voice my feelings, and you tell me you don’t understand, my only explanation for those feelings is that otherworldly love and emotion.
 So when I said “you might understand if you had a baby of your own” I wasn’t saying you aren’t a mom – I was only referencing that blow-me-away emotional connection.

 6. Stop judging me.